-Understanding and Extending the Sticker System in React Video Editor
+Understanding how Stickers work in React Video Editor

-A deep dive into how the sticker system works inside React Video Editor.
-Learn how stickers are structured, rendered, and extended, and how to easily add your own custom designs to the timeline.
+A deep dive into how the sticker system works inside RVE.
+Learn how stickers are structured.

 Sam